 Some examples of spatial reasoning skills include the ability to comprehend and recognize imaginary movements in space, describe experiences and observations using spatial language, and explain mental processes using gestures.

 Most children have a sense of self-efficacy by the time they reach kindergarten about mathematics.
 Some students may feel they have a strong understanding, while others may have a sense of despair.
 Spatial reasoning skills have a strong correlation with mathematical proficiency and can be improved regardless of a child’s age.
-A great way to improve spatial reasoning is to have students engage in discussions with spatial vocabulary.
-Such discussions could be facilitated by asking leading questions such as, “how far does your 123 Robot need to travel to complete the course?
-Which direction will the 123 Robot face once the project is finished?”
+A great way to improve spatial reasoning is to have students participate in constructional tasks that require these skills.
 This should not come as a surprise, since teachers have known for some time that students often retain concepts better when they have the opportunity to engage those concepts in a hands-on activity.